Mounted raiding parties from Wadai periodically

 le traité passé le 18 février 1903, traité signé par le Capitaine

 Dar al-Kuti maintained self-rule until the death of al-Sanusi

 himself on 12 January 1911 in Dar al-Kuti.

-son, Kamoun, fled east after his father's death
+al-Kuti.
+Al-Sanusi's son, Kamoun, fled east after his father's death

 to Ouanda-Djallé, where he resisted the French until 17 December 1912,

 when Captain Souclier took Ouanda-Djallé and Kamoun sought refuge in

 The name Dar al-Kuti was used thereafter for a colonial

-administrative division that corresponded to the former sultanate.
+administrative division which corresponded to the former sultanate.
 It

 was used for the last time from 1937 to 1946 (Département du Dar

 el-Kouti).
 Since 1946 the region has been renamed three times: